 Rotterdam, with no canals, giving the city a continental feel and making it the perfect place to lose yourself.
 The international courts and the UN buildings help with this cosmopolitan feel.
-You will find a range of restaurants and bars inspired by cuisine from all over the world in The Hague.
+Eating out is also an essential part of any trip to the Hague and you will find a range of restaurants and bars inspired by cuisine from all over the world in The Hague.

 Where to stay in The Hague

-The Hague has plenty of places to stay, whether you’re after a luxury hotel or something a little bit cheaper, you’ll be able to find something with our accommodation partner, Booking.com.
+There are plenty of places to stay in The Hague.
+So whether you’re after a luxury hotel or something a little bit cheaper, you’ll have plenty of choice with our accommodation partner, Booking.com.